ianl-terawe/academy/genomics/analysis/variants.md

 - Output - indicated by the `-o` flag, `yeastDemo.vcf` is the name of the Variant Call Format (VCF) file that comprises the output
 - Redirected standard output - redirected as indicated above, standard output and standard error are stored in a log file

+Refer to the [NGSEP reference](https://sourceforge.net/projects/ngsep/files/Library/) for additional details regarding its `MultisampleVariantsDetector` command.

 > **Note:**
 > The file `Saccharomyces_cerevisiae_STRs.txt` can be derived from the reference genome data via an `awk` incantation.
 Refer to the [NGSEP Tutorial](https://sourceforge.net/projects/ngsep/files/training/Tutorial.txt/download) for the details.